antonum/Redis-Enterprise-on-k8s-the-easy-way/README.md

-# Redis-Enterprise-on-k8s-the-easy-way
+# Redis Enterprise on k8s - The easy way

-This guide would help you to setup Kubernetes Cluster and Redis Enterprise Cluster with three nodes, using Redis Enterprise Kuberneted Operator
+This guide would help you to setup Kubernetes Cluster and Redis Enterprise Cluster with three nodes, using Redis Enterprise Kuberneted Operator.

+Please note that this guide is not intended as best practices or production-grade setup guide.
+Additional consideration for security, high availability and performance are needed for production-grade REC on k8s.

 ## Provision the k8s cluster